Carrie Chapman Catt: Early years

 After working her first suffrage campaign in South Dakota in 1890, which went down in defeat, Catt was asked to coordinate the suffrage campaign in Colorado.
 She arrived in Denver in early September 1893 and worked until Election Day.
-Catt traveled more than a thousand miles throughout the Rockies during the next two months and visited 29 of Colorado’s 63 counties.
-Colorado passed women’s suffrage in November 1893, becoming the second state to give women the right to vote and the first where suffrage was won by popular vote.
+Catt traveled more than a thousand miles throughout the Rockies during the next two months and visited 29 of Colorado's 63 counties.
+Colorado passed women's suffrage in November 1893, becoming the second state to give women the right to vote and the first where suffrage was won by popular vote.

 By the 1895 national convention of the NAWSA, Catt was proposing major changes in the structure of the organization.
 "The great need of the hour is organization.
-Suffrage is today the strongest reform there is in this country, but it is represented by the weakest organization", the Woman’s Journal reported."Catt organized and then headed a new Organization Committee with a budget of $5,000 and power so extensive that it became the center of women suffrage in the United States."
+Suffrage is today the strongest reform there is in this country, but it is represented by the weakest organization", the Woman's Journal reported.
+"Catt organized and then headed a new Organization Committee with a budget of $5,000 and power so extensive that it became the center of women suffrage in the United States."

 The 1896 NAWSA Convention was notable for its debate about Elizabeth Cady Stanton's book, The Woman's Bible, in which Stanton challenged traditional religious beliefs that women are inferior to men and should be passive.
 Many NAWSA members feared that the book would damage the suffrage movement by alienating its more orthodox members.
 Catt and Anthony, NAWSA's president at the time, met with Stanton prior to its publication to voice their concerns, but Stanton was unmoved.
-Catt and another future NAWSA president, Dr. Anna Howard Shaw, supported a resolution stating that "NAWSA has no official connection with the so-called Woman's Bible."
+Catt and another future NAWSA president, Anna Howard Shaw, supported a resolution stating that "NAWSA has no official connection with the so-called Woman's Bible."

 During the 1898 national convention of the NAWSA, one of the most outstanding speakers was African American activist Mary Church Terrell.
 She and Catt first became acquainted at that time and formed a life-long friendship.